Arshad-khan05/Flower-classification-using-CNN/readme.md

 # Flower Classification using CNN

+## Description
-This repository contains code for a Convolutional Neural Network (CNN) model that classifies different types of flowers.
-The model is trained using TensorFlow and Keras libraries.
+This project is a Convolutional Neural Network (CNN) model designed for classifying flower images into five categories: Daisy, Dandelion, Rose, Sunflower, and Tulip.
+The model is trained using TensorFlow and Keras, and it utilizes image augmentation techniques to improve accuracy.
+The model achieves flower classification by predicting the type of flower from an input image.

+## Features
+- Image classification using CNN.
+- Data augmentation for improved accuracy.
+- Handles five different flower categories.
+- Saves the trained model for later use.
+- Predicts flower categories for new input images.

 ## Dataset
 You can download the dataset used for this project from [Kaggle](https://www.kaggle.com/datasets/alxmamaev/flowers-recognition?rvi=1).
 Make sure to place the dataset in an appropriate directory structure.